Ainsley Rodriguez Wears Skintight Yoga Pants In Latest Instagram Pic

 How many of you have always told yourself ‘you’ll start when you have the time’?
 Now is as good of a time as any to finally take the INITIATIVE and the first step .
 Did consistency in nutrition and training get me where I am?
 Absolutely!
 But had I never taken the INITIATIVE to do something about it I wouldn't be where I am today.
 You can't win the lotto if you don't buy a ticket and you can't get the body you've always wanted without making the decision to DO something about it (not THINK about doing something but actually doing it!)
 How badly do you REALLY want it?
 Stop letting excuses distract you and take the leap towards feeling better both physically AND mentally ???????? .
 DM your e???? for info on custom transformation programs (from home) and dedicate yourself to ACTION. .
 Once you've signed up I'm with you EVERY step of the way so I will NOT let you fall off track!
 Let me help you keep yourself accountable so next month you're SEEING the changes rather than reflecting on how you 'should have' started now. ???????? – #HomeWorkouts #StayHome

-Fans loved the update, and awarded the post close to 19,000 likes and around 670 comments.
+Fans loved the update, awarding the post close to 19,000 likes and around 670 comments.

 “Powerful message!
 Less talk and more just do it!!!
-Thank you,” one fan gushed, adding a pink hibiscus flower.
+Thank you,” one fan gushed, adding a pink hibiscus flower to their comment.

 “Absolutely perfect,” raved another, along with a bicep, fire, and two applauding emoji.

-“Love this post… you could not have said this any better,” wrote a third, completing the comment with a plethora of emoji symbols including a heart, 100 percent, and perfection hand.
+“Love this post… you could not have said this any better,” a third follower wrote, completing their comment with a plethora of emoji, including a heart, 100 percent, and perfection hand.

-“Gorgeous,” finished a fourth with three heart-eye faces.
+“Gorgeous,” complimented a fourth admirer, with three heart-eye face emoji.

-Rodriguez had previously stunned her followers with a double picture update where she boasted about “another day at the pool” while in a bikini during her isolation.
+Rodriguez had previously stunned her followers with a double picture update where she boasted about “another day at the pool” while in a bikini during isolation.